An Interview With Ian Benke

 In your opinion, what are the benefits to reading sci-fi, and how do they compare to watching sci-fi on film and television?

 Written sci-fi is still able to dig deeper into both the mechanics and the repercussions of a future-science environment.
 Film and television have to gloss over specifics such as how technology might work or ignore the price humanity has to pay when things go wrong to keep the plot moving forward.
 Written stories can explore the details, delve into the cracks and crevices, and get into the minds of its characters in ways film simply can’t reproduce.
 Film lets us experience events vicariously.
 Books make us an active part of the story and allow us to feel what characters are feeling in a far deeper and more person way.

 What authors and artists, dead or alive, inspired you to write?

-If you could ask your favorite Science Fiction and Fantasy author a question, what would it be?
+If you could ask your favourite Science Fiction and Fantasy author a question, what would it be?